A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Introduction

-Contemporary methods to quantify uptake by SPECT first require reconstruction of the activity distribution over a voxelized grid.
+Contemporary methods to quantify regional uptake by SPECT first require reconstruction of the activity distribution over a voxelized grid.
 Next, a volume of interest (VOI) is defined over this grid, corresponding to the region over which the uptake is desired.
-The regional uptake is estimated by averaging the activity over all the voxels within this VOI.
+The regional uptake is estimated by averaging the activity over all the voxels within this VOI~\cite{RN21,RN60,RN61}.
 However, these methods are challenged at low number of detected counts, as is the case in $\alpha$-RPTs, where the administered activity is up to 1000 times lower than conventional radionuclide therapies.
-For example, when imaging with $\mathrm{^{223}Ra}$, the number of detected counts can be as low as 5,000 counts per projection slice.
+For example, when imaging with $\mathrm{^{223}Ra}$, the number of detected counts can be as low as 5,000 counts per axial slice in the projection domain.
 This is multiple folds lower than conventional SPECT studies and results in high bias in estimated activity (19\%-35\%) even with highly fine-tuned protocols~\cite{RN21,RN60,RN61}.
-Another major concern is the low precision in the estimated activity with these methods~\cite{RN61}.
+Another major concern is the limited precision in the estimated activity with these methods at low count levels~\cite{RN61}.
 Thus, there is an important need for improved methods to accurately and precisely quantify regional uptake from SPECT measurements for $\alpha$-RPTs.